Cyrano71/FullNode-Bitcoin/README.md

 - Creation of Private and Public Key
 - Creation Script
 - Build a complete Transaction
-- Synchronization of the different Node
+- Synchronization of the differents Nodes
 - Proof of Work
 - Verification and update of the BlockChain
 - Create a maintainable and well organised code